DavidGOrtega/dvc-action/README.md

 The action performs:

- - Automatic commit and push to git and dvc once the pipeline runs.
+ 1. Dvc repro
+ 2. Push changes into dvc remote and git remote
- - Generates a DVC report as a github check.
+ 3. Generates a DVC Report as a github check displaying all the experiment metrics
- - Generates an experiment release with metrics as changelog.
+ 4. Generates a Relase with desired files and Dvc Report as a "changelog"

 ## Usage